PatternsTechGit/PT_ServiceOrientedArchitecture/After/README.md

 In this exercise we will

 - Create a new ASP.NET Core Web API
-- Create class library projects (Entities, Infrastructure, and Services)
+- Create class library projects (Entities, Infrastructure and Services)
 - Create Entity Model for Account and Transaction
 - Initialize the data using **List**
 - Create and inject the Transaction Service